aip956/PythonExercises/MrClean/README.md

 # My Mr Clean
 ## DESCRIPTION
- My Mr. Clean is a python utility for extracting information via API, determining the most common words, and plotting their frequencies
+ My Mr. Clean is a python utility for extracting textual information from Wikipedia articles via API, determining the most common words, and plotting their frequencies

 ## DEPENDENCIES
 Python 3.6 or higher
+Jupyter

 ## INSTALLATION
 Clone this repository to your local machine
-Ensure Python is installed on your system
+Verify Python is installed on your system
 - python3 --version
+- If Python3 not installed,
+  - Visit Python.org and download the installer
+  - Open the downloaded .pkg and follow the instructions Run in a Virtual Environment
+- Navigate to project directory i the Terminal
+- run python3 -m venv myvenv(replace myvenv with desired environment name)
+- Activate venv
+  - macOS: source myvenv/bin/activate
+  - Windows: myvenv\Scripts\activate
+- Deactivate the venv later
+  - deactivate

-Install Jupyter and the requirements
+Install Jupyter and the requirements (which contains necessary Python packages)
 - pip install jupyterlab
 - pip install -r requirements.txt

 ## EXECUTE PROGRAM
 1. Navigate to the directory containing my_mr_clean.ipynb
-2. Start Jupyter Notbook or Jupyter Lab:
+2. Start Jupyter Notebook or Jupyter Lab:
    1. For Notebook: 'jupyter notebook'
    2. For Lab: 'jupyter lab'
 3. In the Jupyter interface, navigate to 'my_mr_clean.ipynb'